Fast, high-order numerical evaluation of volume potentials via polynomial density interpolation: Introduction

-for the Laplace ($k = 0$) or Helmholtz ($k > 0$) equation.
-In fact, the methods we outline are considerably more general than the examples that we present in this preliminary note, extending to (i) volume operators corresponding to these partial differential operators that possess stronger singularities (e.g.\ the gradient of $\mathcal{V}_k f$ as appears e.g.\ in~\cite{martin2003acoustic}), (ii) higher-dimensional analogues of these operators, and (iii) a variety of elliptic partial differential operators of interest in mathematical physics, e.g. in elasticity and fluids.
-Also, while this work demonstrates the method on simply-connected domains it is straightforward to integrate with existing solver technology for complex geometries~\cite{Anderson:22a}.
-Despite the broad utility of this operator, for example, to solve a nonlinear or an inhomogeneous linear PDE, until very recently the computation of volume potentials has been relatively neglected in the context of complex geometries; in what follows we outline some difficulties of this problem as well as those of some alternatives to the volume potential.
+for the Laplace ($k = 0$) or Helmholtz ($k \neq 0$) equation.
+In fact, the method we propose is considerably more general than the examples presented, extending to (i) volume operators corresponding to these partial differential operators that possess stronger singularities {such as the gradient of $\mathcal{V}_k$ as appears e.g.\ in~\cite{martin2003acoustic},

+where $\nabla_{\ney}$ denotes a gradient with respect to the $\ney$ variable} and $\bold f\in [C^s(\overline\Omega)]^2$, (ii) higher-dimensional analogues of these operators, and (iii) a variety of elliptic partial differential operators of interest in mathematical physics, e.g.\ in elasticity and fluids.
+Despite the broad utility of these operators, for example, to solve a nonlinear or an inhomogeneous linear PDE, until very recently the computation of volume potentials has been relatively neglected in the context of complex geometries; in what follows we outline some difficulties of this problem and present some alternatives to the volume potential.